xlink-network/xlink-docs/proposal/getting-started/using-the-brige.md

 ![Check Wallet Connection](../.gitbook/assets/4-check-connected-wallet.png)

 {% hint style="info" %} You can connect wallets for different blockchains simultaneously (e.g., Stacks, Bitcoin, and EVM).
-Once connected, you will see the respective blockchain icons in the top right corner of the interface. {% endhint %}
+Once connected, you will see the respective blockchain icons in the top right corner of the app. {% endhint %}